ndg63276/alexa-googlemaps/README.md

 ### Skill Permissions

 You need to give the skill permission to see your home address from the Alexa app.
+If you cannot set your address in the Alexa app, for example if you are in a non-supported country, make sure to set the HOME variable in step 13 of the Lambda setup.

 1. Open the Alexa app and go to "Skills".
 2. In the top right select "Your Skills".